team-alembic/ash_authentication_phoenix/documentation/tutorials/get-started.md

               overrides: [AshAuthentication.Phoenix.Overrides.DaisyUI]
 ```

-To enable dark theme support for header images, add this to your `app.css`:
+To enable dark theme support for header images, make sure this is in your `app.css`:

 ```css
 @custom-variant dark (&:where([data-theme=dark], [data-theme=dark] *));
 ```

 This allows the `dark:hidden` and `dark:block` classes to work with daisyUI's theme system instead of just system dark mode.

+It's configured by default in new Phoenix applications since Phoenix 1.8.0-rc.4.

 ## Example home.html.heex